Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 However, not everything went completely smoothly on the charm tour around Denmark.
 On 23 June 1950, Randers Amtsavis reported on "Southern temperament" and wrote:

 It was a missed penalty kick, which the referee judged should be re-kicked, that triggered the sour atmosphere at Randers Stadium.
 What remained, however, was the impression that the Yugoslav players had once again impressed with their technical skill and playing skills.
-To underline the footballing qualities, three Olympic silver medals could also be added.
+To underline the soccer qualities, three Olympic silver medals could also be added.
 At the games in London 1948, in Helsinki 1952, and Melbourne 1956, the Yugoslavs reached the final.
 But lost.

 Rome 1960

-The Olympic football tournament was still relatively large at the time.
+The Olympic soccer tournament was still relatively large at the time.
 However, the major European and South American countries could not use professional players.
 It was against the Olympic Code.
 This meant that the tournament was mostly dominated by Eastern European state amateurs.
 Opposite the WC.

 The EC as we know it was played for the very first time a few months before the Olympic final.
 Incidentally, between the Soviet Union and Yugoslavia in Paris, and with yet another Yugoslav final defeat as a result.

 The final was played on 10 September 1960 at the Flaminio Stadium in Rome.
-In Danish football history, the semi-final victory four days earlier at 2-0 over Hungary stands far stronger than the final itself.
+In Danish soccer history, the semi-final victory four days earlier at 2-0 over Hungary stands far stronger than the final itself.
 With good reason.
 The Danes played a great match against Hungary and it was in the semi-final that AGF goalkeeper Henry From placed his chewing gum on one of the goalposts before the opponent had to take a penalty kick.
 It distracted the Hungarian kicker so much that he missed.

 "...
 5,000 Danish spectators threw hats, programmes and bags in the air in true jubilation", reads the description in the Olympic Yearbook.
 The great Danish hero was Frederikshavn's Harald Nielsen.
 Dubbed Gold Harald by the press.
 Nielsen insisted all along that Denmark would win the gold.
 Both before and during the tournament.
 In the final, he was convinced that Denmark would win 3-0.